heuristic-solver/Persona-Generator-Reddit/README.md

 # Persona-Generator-Reddit
-An LLM based Persona Generator based on a user's latest comments
+This Python script scrapes a Reddit user's posts and comments and builds a basic "persona profile" showing things like interests and their most active time.

+# Instructions